mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ```
 where ``\nu = \{0,1,2,\dots\} `` is the iteration index, ``\mathbf \Delta \mathbf x \in \mathbb {R}^{n_{\text{u}}} `` is the vector of increments of the state variables, ``\mathbf J (\mathbf x)\in \mathbb {R}^{k \times n_{\text{u}}}`` is the Jacobian matrix of measurement functions ``\mathbf h (\mathbf x)`` at ``\mathbf x=\mathbf x^{(\nu)}``, ``\bm \Sigma \in \mathbb {R}^{k \times k}`` is a measurement error covariance matrix, and ``\mathbf r (\mathbf x) = \mathbf{z} - \mathbf h (\mathbf x)`` is the vector of residuals [[2, Ch.
 10]](@ref ACSEReferenceTutorials).
 It is worth noting that assuming uncorrelated measurement errors leads to a diagonal covariance matrix ``\bm \Sigma`` corresponding to measurement variances.
 However, when incorporating PMUs in a rectangular coordinate system and aiming to observe error correlation, this matrix loses its diagonal form.

-The non-linear or AC state estimation represents non-convex problem arising from the non-linear measurement functions [[3]](@ref ACSEReferenceTutorials).
-Due the fact that the values of state variables usually fluctuate in narrow boundaries, the non-linear model represents the mildly non-linear problem, where solutions are in a reasonable-sized neighborhood which enables the use of the Gauss-Newton method.
+The non-linear or AC state estimation represents a non-convex problem arising from the non-linear measurement functions [[3]](@ref ACSEReferenceTutorials).
+Due to the fact that the values of state variables usually fluctuate in narrow boundaries, the non-linear model represents the mildly non-linear problem, where solutions are in a reasonable-sized neighborhood which enables the use of the Gauss-Newton method.
 The Gauss-Newton method can produce different rates of convergence, which can be anywhere from linear to quadratic [[4, Sec.
 9.2]](@ref ACSEReferenceTutorials).
-The convergence rate in regards to power system state estimation depends of the topology and measurements, and if parameters are consistent (e.g., free bad data measurement set), the method shows near quadratic convergence rate [[2, Sec.
+The convergence rate in regard to power system state estimation depends on the topology and measurements, and if parameters are consistent (e.g., free bad data measurement set), the method shows near quadratic convergence rate [[2, Sec.
 11.2]](@ref ACSEReferenceTutorials).

 ---